mozillascience/studyGroup/lessons/Visualising Spatial Data/Visualising_Spatial_Data_in_R.md

 in Sierra Leone and data from the World Health Organisation on the weekly number cases in each area.

-To start you will need to download all of the data.
-Which can be found in the gganimate_ggmap_tutorial folder. (link?).
+To start you will need to download all of the data, which can be found in the gganimate_ggmap_tutorial folder (https://github.com/AberdeenStudyGroup/SG-T14_ggmap_gganimate).
+You will also need to install ImageMagick.
+You can download it from https://www.imagemagick.org/script/download.php.

 Next open RStudio and load all of the required packages.
-If you don't have these packages already they can be installed using the ```install.packages()``` function
+If you don't have these packages already they can be installed using the ```install.packages()``` function.
+We will then include a line of code that will help gganimate find imagemagick using ani.options

 ```{r}